bischtob/SimpleMoisture.jl/README.md

 # SimpleMoisture.jl

-Repo that adds a simple idealized speciifc humidity tracer to FourierFlows.jl and GeophysicalFlows.jl.
+We add a simple idealized speciifc humidity tracer to FourierFlows.jl and GeophysicalFlows.jl.

 Run via